Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Cary Grant

-The first excerpt represents the past or something you must release, and is drawn from The Phoenix and the Turtle by William Shakespeare:
+The excerpt represents the core issue or deciding factor on which you must meditate, and is drawn from The Goodness of St. Rocque and Other Stories by Alice Dunbar: